Admissions 2026/2027 have started!

 How to submit documents

-Online: Most documents must be uploaded to your personal application account.
-Remember, that your high school certificate /diploma should be first scanned and uploaded to the personal account, and later submitted in hard copies.
+• Most documents must be uploaded to your personal application account.
+Remember that your high school certificate /diploma should be first scanned and uploaded to the personal account, and later submitted in hard copies.

 In person or by post:

-The original high school certificate /diploma, application form, translations and legalized documents must be brought to the Admissions Office or sent by post.
+• The hard copies of high school certificate /diploma, application form, translations and legalized documents must be brought to the Admissions Office or sent by post.

-Applicants residing outside Poland must provide a scan of their high school certificate/diploma as soon as possible after receiving it, and the original upon arrival in Poland.
+• Applicants residing outside Poland must provide a scan of their high school certificate/diploma as soon as possible after receiving it, and the hard copy upon arrival in Poland.

 Important dates